 For further details, please refer to our Maternity, Adoption, Paternity and Shared Parental Leave policy.
-A copy may be obtained from your Head of Department, from the HR Officer, or from the College website at www.exeter.ox.ac.uk.
+A copy may be obtained from your Head of Department, from the HR Manager, or from the College website.

 If you or your partner become pregnant or seek to adopt a child, you should notify your Head of Department at an early stage so that your entitlements and obligations can be explained to you.